timbussmann/timbussmann.github.io/_posts/2024-03-17-concurrent-hostedservice-start.md

 Services are now started concurrently and therefore the host startup time of the host was reduced to the slowest service's `StartAsnyc` method instead of a sum of all services.

+Sidenote: The next service is only started once the current service yields control back by hitting the first `await` statement within the `StartAsync` method (there are more details and exceptions to this but this goes beyond the scope of this post).
+If you want to make sure the next service can start as soon as possible, make sure that the `StartAsync` method is actually `async` and that there aren't any expensive operations before the first `await`.

 ## The problem with concurrent startup